-YAY!
 The time you’ve been dreaming of is finally here!
 You are starting to plan your wedding day!!
-You’re probably finding and booking those incredible vendors who will make your wedding vision come true—and honestly that’s one of the best parts, because you see everything you have in mind come to fruition: it’s all your wishes coming true.
-It’s truly a magical day!!
+You’re probably finding and booking those incredible vendors you’ve been following for months now, those who will make your wedding vision come true—and honestly that’s one of the best parts, because you see everything you have in mind come to fruition: it’s all your wishes coming true.

 As with everything, I’m sure you’re also wondering how to structure your day.
 There are so many events throughout the day, and you don’t want to miss any of them, but you also don’t want to be in a strict schedule where you miss being present in the most important moments.
 It’s a day to enjoy your time celebrating your love and union with your family and friends who probably set this date aside months ago to be with you both.
 So, I don’t blame you, the day goes by SO FAST and being intentional with your time is important, But don’t worry, we’ll go over 6 of my favorite tips I give my couples when we’re doing their wedding timeline.